Making Matrices

 image link-blank-sf0.jpg

-The Terms of Type and Matrices
+The Terms and Specifications of Type and Matrices

 If you learned about "type" digitally, much of what you know is wrong.
 I'm not trying to be snarky here.
 There are things which you need to know in order to make metal type which cannot be expressed in the vocabulary of what passes for "type" in the digital world.
 If you don't learn what the words really mean, you will fail.